 Block 1: Review and distribution theory

 The first block comprises a review unit and units introducing distribution theory.
-The review is mostly of fundamental statistical ideas of the type taught in Analysing data (M248), (see Entry section below for details); there is also a speedy reminder of important relevant methods in mathematics, including calculus and matrices.
+The review is mostly of fundamental statistical ideas of the type taught in Analysing data (M248), (see Entry requirements for details); there is also a speedy reminder of important relevant methods in mathematics, including calculus and matrices.
 Two units in this block introduce the theory of continuous distributions.
 You will learn, for example, how to evaluate moments of distributions and about other properties of some important univariate distributions.
 The mathematical structure of multivariate distributions will be explored, with some emphasis on the multivariate normal distribution.

 Block 2: Classical inference